 - ⅓ cup dark chocolate, chopped, see Recipe Notes

 - dark chocolate shavings or cocoa powder, for garnish

-- In a small saucepan, whisk sugar, cornstarch, cocoa powder and salt together until combined (stamp out any lumps).
+- In a small saucepan, whisk the sugar, cornstarch, cocoa powder, and salt together, minimizing lumps as needed.

-- Combine milk (or Almond Milk) and cream in a measuring cup; slowly stream into dry ingredients, whisking to prevent lumps.
+- Combine the milk and cream in a measuring cup, then slowly stream them into the sugar mixture, again whisking to prevent lumps.

-- Place over medium high heat and whisk until mixture starts to steam.
+- Heat the saucepan on medium high and whisk continuously until the chocolate milk mixture just starts to steam.

-- Sprinkle in chopped dark chocolate and continue stirring until it has melted and the pudding has bubbled and thickened.
-Remove from heat and stir in vanilla extract.
+- Add in the chopped dark chocolate and continue stirring until it has melted and the pudding has bubbled and thickened.
+Remove the pudding from heat and stir in the vanilla extract.

-- Pour into serving dishes.
-Place plastic wrap directly onto pudding (if desired) and refrigerate until completely chilled, approximately 2 hours.
+- Pour the warm pudding into eight 6-oz ramekins.
+Place plastic wrap directly onto pudding (if desired to prevent skin from forming) and refrigerate until the pudding is completely chilled

-- Top with sweetened whipped cream and dark chocolate shavings or sifted cocoa powder.
+- Top each pudding with whipped cream and the dark chocolate shavings or sifted cocoa powder.
+Serve and enjoy!